HiNett/lockify_moonshot/README.md

-# STOCKED
+# LOCKIFY
-STOCKED is a Web application offering an online data storage service.
+LOCKIFY is a Web application offering an online data storage service.
 It's a student-led project, with no company or large development team behind it.
 The project is open-source, although sensitive data is (obviously) not shared.

 You can open Issues if you encounter a problem, or if you wish to propose the addition of Functionalities or services (obviously, staying within the theme of the Online Storage Service).